Table of Contents

 About the only time we can get a potentially explosive dust to air mixture in a small shop is when we collect large piles of fine dust.
 In larger shops these mixtures can be ignited with a spark from static electricity, but in small shops there is almost never enough static build up to ignite an explosion.
 If you keep things clean as you go to minimize picking up large piles and keep your ducting and tools grounded you will minimize risk of a small shop dust explosion.

 Fine dust collection became a requirement in the 1950s with a need to protect people from fine airborne radioactive particles.
 Fine dust collection got a huge boost from the electronics industry that had to have "clean rooms" to manufacture integrated circuits.
 Many areas have required good fine dust collection since the 1960s, so just like traditional dust collection, fine dust collection is also well understood and documented.

 - Airborne Dust Definition

 By definition airborne wood dust particles consist of particle material (PM) smaller than 30-microns that vanish without any visible trace when vented outside.
 For reference there are one million microns in a meter which is about 39" long, a typical human hair is about 70-microns thick and our eyes without magnification can only see particles sized larger than 10-microns.
-The Airborne Particle Sizing picture on the right compares an average human hair of about 70-microns thick to 30-micron particles which is the maximum size of airborne dust, 10-micron particles which is the upper end for what we call fine dust and 2.5-micron dust particles which do the most damage deep in our respiratory systems.
+The Airborne Particle Sizing drawing on the right compares an average human hair of about 70-microns thick to 30-micron particles which is the maximum size of airborne dust, 10-micron particles which is the upper end for what we call fine dust and 2.5-micron dust particles which do the most damage deep in our respiratory systems.

 - Fine Dust Definition